keboola/developers-docs/extend/common-interface/logging-development.md

 ---
-title: Local development
+title: Local Development
 permalink: /extend/common-interface/logging/development/
 ---

 * TOC
 {:toc}

-When you are developing your application which is using GELF logging, you need the GELF server to listen to messages from your application.
-You can either use:
+When developing an application which is using GELF logging, you need the GELF server to listen to its messages.
+You can use the following two servers:

-- the fully fledged official Graylog server - see the [installation guide](http://docs.graylog.org/en/2.0/pages/installation.html)
+- Fully fledged official Graylog server - see the [installation guide](http://docs.graylog.org/en/2.0/pages/installation.html); or
-- or [mock server](https://github.com/keboola/docs-example-logging-mock-server), based e.g. on [PHP server](https://github.com/keboola/gelf-server) or [Node JS Server](https://github.com/wavded/graygelf).
+- [Mock server](https://github.com/keboola/docs-example-logging-mock-server), based on [PHP server](https://github.com/keboola/gelf-server) or [Node JS Server](https://github.com/wavded/graygelf), for example.

 ## Using Mock Server with Docker Compose
-A conveniet way to use the [mock server](https://github.com/keboola/docs-example-logging-mock-server) is using [Docker Compose](https://docs.docker.com/compose/).
-With
+A convenient way to use the [mock server](https://github.com/keboola/docs-example-logging-mock-server) is using [Docker Compose](https://docs.docker.com/compose/).
-Docker Compose, you can set both your docker image and the log server to run together and set the networking stuff automatically.
-Each of our sample repositories mentioned above contains a sample `docker-compose.yml` which you can use to derive your own.
-For example the [sample PHP client](https://github.com/keboola/docs-example-logging-php) contains the following
+That way you can set both your docker image and the log server to run together and set the networking stuff automatically.
-[`docker-compose.yml`](https://github.com/keboola/docs-example-logging-php/blob/master/docker-compose.yml):
+Each of our sample repositories mentioned above contains a `docker-compose.yml` sample which you can use to derive your own.
+To give an example, the [sample PHP client](https://github.com/keboola/docs-example-logging-php) contains the following [`docker-compose.yml`](https://github.com/keboola/docs-example-logging-php/blob/master/docker-compose.yml):

 {% highlight yaml %}